lue-bird/gren-language-design-discussions/module-header-import.md

     - _vs_ explicitly list all members in one place
     - un-exposing should be easy but the specific `@documentation` is less easy to find
         - tools can automatically do that on declaration click
+    - looking at the header as a `module` author, it should be easy to see all exposed things